 Quibi is Optimized for Both Vertical and Horizontal Viewing- Are Advertisers Taking Advantage?

-Launched April 6, 2020, Quibi was generally expected to do well with young audiences, but it has yet to fully live up to those expectations.
-The new streaming service developed for mobile-only viewing was specifically catered to Gen Z’s preference for bite-sized content, with the longest episodes averaging 5-7 minutes.
-More importantly, it introduced a new standard ad format -- the "Turnstyle" -- a potentially-interactive new ad unit that brands has yet to see a major brand leverage it's unique interactive capabilities.
+Launched April 6, 2020, Quibi was expected to do well with young audiences, but it has yet to fully live up to those expectations.
+The new streaming service, developed for mobile-only viewing, was specifically catered to Gen Z’s preference for bite-sized content, with the longest episodes averaging 5-7 minutes.
+More importantly, it introduced a new standard ad format -- the "Turnstyle" -- a potentially-interactive new ad unit that has yet to see a major brand leverage its unique interactive capabilities.

 With many investors backing it up (almost $2 billion in funding), Quibi had $100 million in ad sales well before launch with over 25 partners such as AB InBev, Discovery, General Mills, Google, Pepsi, Procter & Gamble, Progressive, Taco Bell, T-Mobile and Walmart lined up.

 Photo courtesy of Adweek, showcases Quibi Original Shape of Pasta documentary in both horizontal and vertical formats.

 CEO Meg Whitman (former CEO of Hewlett-Packard) announced in January 2020 at CES 2020 Convention that Quibi ads could optionally be optimized for both vertical and horizontal viewing on mobile devices.
 Nicole McCormack, Quibi’s head of advertising partnerships, shared that, of the 70 unique ads on the service, 91% of them are in this unique, Turnstyle format.